Comprehensive Guide to Foot & Ankle Care in KC

 • Kansas City Young Matrons: Promoting philanthropic and educational activities.

-• KC Care Health Center: Increasing access to quality healthcare for underserved populations.
+• *KC CARE Health Center: Increasing access to quality healthcare for underserved populations.

 • Children’s Place: Supporting children and families in need.